 Set small, task-oriented goals as part of your action plan — Create a set of tasks and identify means of accomplishing them.
-For instance, if one of the needed skills is to learn how to operate certain software, take a course to polish on it.
+For instance, if one of the needed skills is to learn how to operate certain software, take a course to polish it.

-Organise — Organise your goals around a reasonable timeline and start with short-term goals that you can achieve quickly before moving to long-term goals.
+Organise your goals around a reasonable timeline and start with short-term goals that you can achieve quickly before moving to long-term goals.
 It's also important to track your progress as you go along.

 Create task deadlines — Working with deadlines is a sure way to complete your tasks within the set timeline.